-Key Take-Aways – This process looks very promising and more work should be invested to accelerate this project.
-Vienna was lacking real time neural network monitoring, GPU support, Python versioning issues and ability to support multiple frameworks (due to requirement of using a specific provided docker container).

-The Putting Problem

-Patty Ryan to provide

-Azure ML to Vienna Migration

-Beth Zeranski to provide

 Growth Mindset

 This project could not have happened without taking risks and thinking growth mindset first.
 None better showcased this than Balamurugan Balakreshnan, from our account team who requested to be held responsible for training one of the deep neural networks which is currently deployed into the solution.

-Nathaniel Rose Quote

 Balamurugan Balakreshnan –

 “By actively listening and learning from the customer’s SMEs, I was able to build a model that yielded better results and enable the customer to achieve more. “

-Yuqing Tang Quote

-Patty Ryan Quote

 Summary

 This project showcased what can happen when you have strong cross company partnerships combined with cross organizational partnerships.
 The final mile stones of bringing this to commercial viability with a joint go to market plan will require the same level of commitment and partnership to be successful.